racai-ai/RobinASR/README.md

 # RobinASR - Work in progress...

-This repository contains an Automatic Speech Recognition System for the Romanian language that uses the DeepSpeech2 model.
+This repository contains an Automatic Speech Recognition System for the Romanian language that uses the DeepSpeech2 architecture.

 ## Acknowledgments